robur-coop/miou/book/src/scheduler.md

 ## A promise

 This witness holds a term commonly found in asynchronous programming: a **promise**.
-Indeed, this witness is a _promise_ that our task will execute (but is not executed yet).
+Indeed, this witness is a _promise_ that our task will be executed (but is not executed yet).
 Waiting for a task via its promise simply corresponds to obtaining the result of our task.
 In our example, this result is `() : unit` because we are merely displaying text, but we could easily imagine a hefty computation (such as finding a prime number) that we would want to run in the background.